-Answer: NO. Your 2021-22 coverage expires August 31, 2022.
+Answer: NO. Your 2021-22 coverage expired August 31, 2022.
 You need to renew your membership for 2022-23 in order to be covered.
-If you do not join or renew your membership by September 1, coverage begins at the date and time the membership is activated.
+Coverage begins at the date and time the membership is activated.

 Question: Do I need to complete any documentation to activate my coverage?

 Answer: NO. As soon as your membership registration is processed, your coverage is active.

 Question: I need clarification about what my Personal Liability Insurance covers.
 How can I get answers about this?

 Question: In what situations does this insurance apply to an ABCA member coach?

 Answer: Coverage applies to individual current ABCA member coaches in good standing who are U.S. residents while conducting direct one on one or group baseball or softball coaching or instruction at a practice or playing facility.

 Question: Does the ABCA coach liability policy mean that it is not necessary to buy separate insurance for a business, team, league, camp, or clinic?

 Answer: NO, the ABCA policy does NOT extend coverage to the following entities: facility ownership, long-term lease arrangements, 24-hour management responsibilities, teams, leagues, camps, clinics, business entities, and respective officers, directors, and staff.